kybernetyk/homik/Readme.md

 Currently it's barely a prototype...

 #Screenshots
 See the screenshots folder.
-But here's one:
+But here's one (the upper left window):

 ![Homik Screenshot](/screenshots/screen-4.png?raw=true "Homik Screenshot")